 Make sure that there is plenty of liquid in the pan before you begin to cook.
-Add lemon juice and a bit of butter.
-NOTE: for a 2 quart batch, use 1 tablespoon lemon juice and a half-teaspoon of butter.
-The butter is added to the fruit to reduce foam-up, which increases the yield of jam.
+Add lemon juice (or your other acid) and a bit of butter.
+I add the butter to the fruit to reduce foam-up, which increases the yield of jam (thanks to my mum for teaching me this trick!)
 You can omit it if you hate the idea.
 Start with medium heat, and stir often at the beginning, so that no sugar will stick and burn on the bottom.
 Adjust the heat to bring the mixture to a violent all-over boil, and keep it there.
 When the color and/or texture changes, begin to check if the jam is ready.

 As the jam cooks, the texture of the liquid will change.
 Spoon some of the liquid (not the pulpy fruit) and hold the spoon up above the steam.
 Let it drop back into the kettle from the side of the spoon.
 At first (see left) it is light and thin.
 As it thickens, one drip will thicken into two, and if you cook it more, it will sheet off the spoon in a glob (see below).
 For my jam, I prefer the texture somewhere between the middle and the right picture.